-There may be occasions where a child or young person goes missing from education for an extended period of time and the school has made extensive unsuccessful attempts to make contact with a family.
-In line with the principles of GIRFEC, the City of Edinburgh Council is committed to working in partnership with colleagues from other agencies to prevent our children and young people becoming missing from education.
+There may be occasions where a child or young person goes missing from education for an extended period and the school has made extensive unsuccessful attempts to make contact with a family.
+The Children Missing From Education policy in line with the principles of GIRFEC, aims for The City of Edinburgh Council to work in partnership with colleagues from other agencies to prevent children and young people becoming missing from education.